Gay Marriage Or Civil Union

 Traditional Christians read 1 Cor 7 as only allowing male-female marriages like the Adam and Eve model.
 In the same way, they read Gen 2 as only allowing a one man with one woman marriage like the Adam and Eve model.

-We also know that Jesus Himself pointed out in Matthew 19:11-12 that born eunuchs cannot receive His teaching about Adam and Eve style marriage.
-Please note that in Matthew 19:11-12, Jesus carefully differentiates between eunuchs who voluntarily abstain from marriage for the kingdom of heaven and born eunuchs, who are excluded from the Adam and Eve marriage paradigm but who are not forbidden committed, faithful, noncultic gay marriage or civil union.
+Please note that in Matthew 19:11-12, Jesus carefully differentiates between eunuchs who voluntarily abstain from marriage for the kingdom of heaven and born eunuchs, who are excluded from the Adam and Eve marriage paradigm but who are not forbidden committed, faithful, non-cultic gay marriage or civil union.

 God did not intend us to read 1 Cor 7:1-9 so strictly that only male-female marriage or civil union like the Adam and Eve marriage are allowed.
 Remember, the Bible does not mention a religious ceremony for Adam and Eve.
 That is why I mention gay marriage or civil union.